How to Move a Grandfather Clock Safely in 10 Simple Steps

 • Packing Tape: Secure the bubble wrap and other packing materials with this tape.

 • Sturdy Boxes: These will hold the disassembled parts during the move.
-Make sure they’re strong enough to carry the weight
+Make sure your grandfather clock moving boxes are strong enough to carry the weight.

 • Soft Cloths: These help to clean and dust off the clock before and after the move.